New hire orientation: 10 ideas to welcome your employees

 ❤️ Create an onboarding experience your people will love

-Zavvy lets you deliver unique onboarding experiences on autopilot.
+Zavvy also lets you deliver unique onboarding experiences on autopilot.
 With its time-saving features for HR professionals, you can onboard, train, and connect with your new hires on autopilot.

 Boost and channel your new hires' enthusiasm, eagerness, and productivity through our tried and tested software.